Goidz/acid-annies-gig-guide/README.md

 [This is Aunty Acid's Guide to Mayhem!](https://aunty-acids-guide-to-mayhem-279b161d0d9e.herokuapp.com/)

 ## Project chart:
-I created a diagram hoping to illustrate the flow of the site.
+I created a diagram, using Lucidchart, hoping to illustrate the flow of the site.
 Click on "Details" below:

 <details>